Originally published January 18th, 2023

 What Is An eCommerce Loan?

 Part of the broader range of business financing, ecommerce loans exist for small businesses interested in either expanding or offering an internet-based retail platform.
 Whether a long term or short term loan, they each come with different requirements and qualifications, including varying rates.
+Some loans are based on a business credit score, while others may rely on sales performance or creditworthiness derived from receivables.
 Just like other types of small business loans, they span from unsecured loans that require no collateral, to secured loans that are backed up with chosen business assets or tied to big equipment purchases.

 The exact type of loan necessary for your business structure will depend on many factors.
 Key needs specific to your model, and areas where growth should be addressed can affect this decision as well.
 The overall points to consider here are your business’s basic needs, which are the time available, unit economics, and capital.
+Carefully analyzing your business plan and repayment schedule is crucial when determining the right loan amount and repayment terms.
 Understanding how this all fits together and just what’s lacking in your model is necessary before actually going through with any type of lending.

 Some financing paths for ecommerce businesses include: